Lucaster13/POTR-Nfts/README.md

     ```
     npm run mint-coins
     ```
-2. Open `/src/index.ipnyb` and run all cells
+2. Open `/src/image-generation/index.ipnyb` and run all cells
-    - This will create all of the nfts inside `/nfts`
+    - This will create all of the nfts inside `/src/image-generation/nfts`
-    - Populate `/src/output/metadata.json` and `/src/output/traitStats.json`
+    - Populate `/src/data/metadata.json` and `/src/data/traitTrueRarities.json`
 3. Mint and pin all of the nfts by running
     ```
     npm run mint-nfts
     ```

 ### More Info

-`/src/output/traitStats.json` - the number of each trait that was produced during the 1st step in `Execution`
+`/src/data/traitTrueRarities.json` - the count and true rarity of each trait that was produced during the 2nd step in `Execution`

-`/src/output/metadata.json` - the traits for all of the nfts created in the 1st step of `Execution`
+`/src/data/metadata.json` - the traits for all of the nfts created in the 1st step of `Execution`

-`/src/input/traitWeights.json` - all of the traits and their respective rarities
+`/src/data/traitWeights.json` - all of the traits and their respective rarities